Bukola Saraki: President of the Senate

-After his re-election in 2015 general elections, he was on 9 June 2015 elected unopposed as President of the Senate by an across the party alliance comprising PDP and APC Senators.
+After his re-election in 2015 general elections, he was on 9 June 2015 elected unopposed as President of the Senate by an across-the-party alliance comprising PDP and APC Senators.
 Saraki had faced stiff opposition from Senator Ahmed Ibrahim Lawan who was a preferred candidate by a group of senators-elect within the APC.
 His deputy, Senator Ike Ekweremadu, emerged after a tightly contested election.
-Senate President Bukola Saraki and a delegation of Senators visited Maiduguri, Borno State on 3 August 2015 to get an on-ground assessment of the damage done in the north-eastern part of Nigeria by terrorist group Boko Haram and to give hope to internally displaced persons.
+Senate President Bukola Saraki and a delegation of Senators visited Maiduguri, Borno State on 3 August 2015 to get an on-ground assessment of the damage done in the north-eastern part of Nigeria by terrorist group Boko Haram and to goffer words of hope to internally displaced persons.
 The delegation was the first of its kind by the leadership of the Senate since the insurgency began.

 During his presidency, the Senate under his leadership has surpassed all previous Senate's in Nigeria's history, passing 201 bills and clearing 138 public petitions.
 Recently, the Petroleum Industry Governance Bill which was passed by the Nigerian Senate was rejected by President Muhammadu Buhari stating that it reduces the President's powers.
 The bill had been passed by the Nigerian National Assembly to promote transparency and accountability in the industry.
 On 6 June 2019, Saraki gave the valedictory speech at the final plenary of the 8th Senate.